thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 No good reason is provided to prove that India is overwhelmed with illegal immigrants & all evidence point in the opposite direction, i.e spite to punish Muslims.
 I am from a village background & my village is not in a remote place in India.
-Even then when I went to pursue my master of engineering degree (out of state), I never had any documentation—other than my education certificates—as evidence of my existence (not even voter id as I dint apply for one back then).
+Even then when I went to pursue my master of engineering degree (out of state, which I dropped out of), I never had any documentation—other than my education certificates—as evidence of my existence (not even voter id as I dint apply for one back then).

-If a person like me who atleast has some level of education had nothing much to show for other than my education certificates (& my parent's documentation assuming thier name is spelled correctly & there is no translation mismatch between thier names in my mother tongue & English) to prove my existence, because of this fascist NRC, we somehow have to pretend all poor & illiterate have documentary evidence dating as far back as 1980s, i.e ~40years back to prove they were here in India before that?
+If a person like me who atleast has some level of education had nothing much to show for other than my education certificates (& my parent's documentation assuming thier name is spelled correctly & there is no translation mismatch between thier names in my mother tongue & English in older documents) to prove my existence, because of this fascist NRC, we somehow have to pretend all poor & illiterate have documentary evidence dating as far back as 1980s, i.e ~40years back to prove they were here in India before that?
 For what?
 To satisfy a small group of Hindu fascists who lied & [murdered thier way](https://en.wikipedia.org/wiki/2002_Gujarat_riots) to the top political position in the country & want to use NRC as a wedge to further their bigotry & state sponsored cruelty?

 Most rich people will have documentation for quite a long time because they had land & so held decent amount of documentation, but what about all those vulnerable people who live in slums without much documentation?